 No one can escape disappointment in life.
 Sometimes it walks right up to you and smacks you in the head.
 Other times it sneaks up from behind and little by little knocks at you until you fall down.
-The question is, what are you gonna do about it?
-How will you handle the bouncing back?
+However, the question is, what are you gonna do about it?
+How will you bounce back?

 Into each life, some rain must fall